6605-that/Stori-Stori/README.md

 This project is buillt using JavaScript and react library.
 "# Stori-Stori"

+Product Description :
+ A writing and reading platform with Original African based literature (only) of all genres, research and documentaries inclusive.
+This is aimed at positively representing the African literary brand, giving a platform to showcase writing skills and rich content that makes up the African story, give writers visibility and readers a to-go platform for all kinds of African literature.

 Repo Naming Structure
  type: subject e.g body, footer
 The title consists of the type of the message and subject.
 The type is contained within the title and can be one of these types: